marcindulak/torun-bo-mapa/README.md

 The outcome of the preprocessing steps is a file in JSON format, that is embedded verbatim in the `index.html` file for CORS compatibility.
 The visualization uses Leaflet to place budget markers on an OpenStreetMap.

+Location parsing uses spaCy NER and pattern matching.
+Entries that fail geocoding can be manually overridden using the `get_manual_address` function.
+Successfully geocoded entries are automatically tested for regression using the `test_known_good_locations` function.

 # Abandoned ideas

 - Loading data from separate JSON files: discarded due to CORS restrictions when opening HTML files directly in browsers.
 - Using a web server to serve the application: discarded to avoid hosting requirements.
+- Using regex patterns for address parsing: discarded in favor of spaCy for better maintainability.